-The Notes are jointly and severally and fully and unconditionally guaranteed on a senior secured basis by E.A.
-Viner International Co. and Viner Finance Inc. (together, the "Guarantors"), unless released as described below.
-Each of the Guarantors is 100% owned by the Parent.
-The indenture for the Notes contains covenants with restrictions which are discussed in note 13.
+The Notes were jointly and severally and fully and unconditionally guaranteed on a senior secured basis by E.A.
+Viner International Co. and Viner Finance Inc. (together, the "Subsidiary Guarantors").
+The following tables present the required selected financial information as of December 31, 2024 and for the twelve months ended December 31, 2024 for the Parent and Subsidiary Guarantors related to the previously outstanding Notes.